Here are the main options available to you if you’re a parent looking to obtain health insurance for one or more of your children.

 Medicaid, on the other hand, covers youths up to age 21, in most circumstances, although that number jumps to 26 for young adults who have “aged out” of foster care.

-Given the aforementioned flexibility with which states are able to design these programs, it should come as little surprise to hear that the eligibility rules that are tied to them also can differ quite a bit depending on where you live.
+States are given flexibility to design these programs.
+So the eligibility rules tied to them also can differ a lot depending on where you live.

-If you live in Texas, for example, the related thresholds are 100 percent of the FPL for Medicaid and 200 percent of the FPL for CHIP, according to Carolyn Goodwin, CBC, SGS, principal at Goodwin Benefits Group in Dallas.
+If you live in Texas the thresholds are 100 percent of the FPL for Medicaid.
+They're 200 percent for CHIP, says to Carolyn Goodwin, CBC, SGS, principal at Goodwin Benefits Group in Dallas.

-Also, “income is tested along with the family size, so the numbers are different for a family of four than they are for a family of eight,” Goodwin says, adding that for these purposes, family members include “custodial parents and any non-adult siblings living in the household” and do not include in-laws, uncles, aunts, or cousins.
+“Income is tested along with the family size, so the numbers are different for a family of four than they are for a family of eight,” Goodwin says.
+She added that for these purposes, family members include “custodial parents and any non-adult siblings living in the household” and do not include in-laws, uncles, aunts, or cousins.

-It’s difficult to say how CHIP and Medicaid differ when it comes to how much parents are likely to be charged for making use of them because this component of the programs varies depending on factors like income and the rules of the state in which the family lives.
+It’s difficult to say how CHIP and Medicaid differ when it comes to how much parents are charged.
+That's because this component of the programs varies depending on so many factors.

-What can be said is that some children will be able to make use of some services for free (there’s no charge for routine doctor and dental visits under CHIP, for example), while others will be asked--or their parent or parents will be asked--to pay low copayments, enrollment fees, or even monthly premiums for some forms of care.
+What can be said is that some children will be able to make use of some services for free.
+But others will be asked to make low copayments, enrollment fees, or even monthly premiums for health care.

-As was mentioned earlier, if your goal is to obtain health insurance for your child or children via the federal or state “exchanges,” you’ll usually have to do so during a specific “open enrollment period” that tends to cover the last two months of one year and the first month of the next.
+If you want health insurance for your children via the “exchanges,” you’ll usually have to do so during open enrollment.
+This period” tends to cover the last two months of one year and the first month of the next.
 (The open enrollment period for next year will last from Nov.
 1 of this year through Dec.
-15 of 2017.)
+15 of 2018.)

-Outside of this period, you’ll only be able to purchase an exchange or marketplace plan by qualifying for a “special enrollment period,” which will mean proving you lost coverage for one reason or another or you were prevented from taking advantage of the open enrollment period because of one or more of a handful of “life events.
+Otherwise, you’ll only be able to purchase an exchange or marketplace plan by qualifying for a “special enrollment period.”
+This means proving you lost coverage.
+Or you couldn't take advantage of the open enrollment period because of “life events.

 (Note: to see if you’re eligible coverage, go to See if you can get 2015 health coverage.)

-If you’re looking to get CHIP or Medicaid coverage for your child or children, on the other hand, you can apply at any time of the year by going directly to your state Medicaid agency or by filling out a Marketplace application at healthcare.gov.
+You can apply for CHP or Medicaid for your children any time of year.
+Just go directly to your state Medicaid agency or by filling out a Marketplace application at healthcare.gov.

-One aspect of the CHIP and Medicaid online application process that’s sure to appeal to a lot of potential enrollees is that “the system will tell them whether or not they are eligible for [either program] based on their income,” Cavanaugh says.
+There's one aspect of the CHIP and Medicaid online application process that’s sure to appeal to a lot of potential enrollees.
+“The system will tell them whether or not they are eligible for [either program] based on their income,” Cavanaugh says.
 “If they do not qualify, a plan is recommended from the many health insurance carriers who are authorized to provide insurance for the state.”

 To apply in our state, the applicant must provide documentation of immigration status (not the parents’, but the child’s).
 That would include a birth certificate if born outside the state or proof of legal immigration, current visa or certification of legal residency.
 There is also an income test, 100% of FPL for Medicaid and 200% for CHIP.